 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-From appliances to lighting to speakers, everything is connecting to the internet, and there’s no stopping it.
-Smart home equipment is becoming more affordable and less avoidable on the market.
-Everything from our dishwasher to our cars will be “on the grid”, ie. connected to the internet (and many devices and appliances already are!).
-Read some astonishing statistics about home automation as well as where the market is headed.
+From appliances to lighting to speakers, everything connects to the internet, and there’s no stopping the Internet Of Things (IoT).
+Smart home equipment is becoming more affordable and less avoidable on the market as a result.
+Everything from our dishwasher to our cars will be “on the grid,” i.e., connected to the internet (and many devices and appliances already are).

-Below are 11 smart home facts with linked sources for each of the stats listed.
+Below are some smart home facts with linked sources for each.

 - 33% for lighting – Check out our reviews of Smart Lights